codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/amazon-ec2-container-registry.md

 3. Click **Promote**.

+>**NOTE**:
->It is possible to change the image name if you want, but make sure that the new name exists as a repository in ECR.
+It is possible to change the image name if you want, but make sure that the new name exists as a repository in ECR.

 ## Related articles